-Caregivers can extend their work permit in Canada.
+Caregivers can extend their work permits in Canada.
 However, this must be done at least 30 days before the expiration of their permits.
 An individual’s temporary status as a live-in caregiver will remain the same until a decision on the application for extension has been made.
 The applicant will also be notified of the said decision.

 Step 1: Determine How to Apply

 There are two ways to apply for a work permit extension.
 An applicant can either choose to apply online or on paper.
-However, there are considerations to be taken before one can be eligible for either methods.
+However, there are considerations to be taken before one can be eligible for either method.
 These are:

 Applying online.
 In order to apply online, an individual must have an accessible scanner or camera to generate electronic copies of the documents required for uploading.
 Furthermore, a credit card that is valid and unexpired is also another thing needed for the online payment of fees.
 If both conditions are met, then one can already go online and determine his or her eligibility to apply online.
 Moreover, if one chooses an online application he or she must often check his or her email account regarding information pertaining to the application.

 Applying on paper.